The Importance Of Protein

 When to Take Protein

+The importance of protein is especially apparent when it comes to protein timing.
 One of the best times to benefit from protein intake is first thing in the morning.
-This helps you start your day of right.
+This helps you start your day off right.
 After sleeping six to eight hours your body is in a fasted state.
 Therefore, having a protein shake first thing in the morning will keep your body in positive nitrogen balance.
 Also, your insulin levels won’t spike.
 Don’t forget a post-workout drink immediately after your workout.
 This will replenish your muscles with branched chained amino acids that are crucial for muscle building.
-And lastly have a healthy night cap before bedtime.
+And lastly have a healthy nightcap before bedtime.
 A casein protein works here because it’s a slower digesting protein designed to last in your system all night.

 There you have it.
-Just simple facts on the most essential sustenance that will help you achieve your goals.
+Just simple facts on the importance of protein.
 Train hard and live well.